Cook, Learn, and Share to Fight Hunger.

 Hannah Sweet Potatoes

-Get ready to tantalize your taste buds with the delightful Hannah sweet potato, a unique variety that stands out from its more common counterparts.
+Get ready to tantalize your taste buds with the delightful Hannah sweet potatoes, a unique variety that stands out from its more common counterparts.
 While often mistaken for a regular sweet potato, Hannah boasts a distinctive flavor profile and texture that sets it apart.
 With its creamy, almost buttery flesh and a subtle sweetness that hints at white potatoes, this versatile tuber offers a culinary adventure for those seeking something beyond the ordinary.

 Hailing from the rich agricultural heritage of Louisiana, Hannah sweet potatoes have a fascinating history that dates back generations.
 This heirloom variety was cherished for its exceptional flavor and adaptability in the kitchen.
 Although lesser-known than other sweet potato varieties, Hannah has recently gained recognition for its unique qualities and culinary potential, captivating chefs and home cooks alike.

-Culinary Uses
+Culinary Uses to Hannah Sweet Potatoes

 The Hannah sweet potato’s distinct flavor and texture lend themselves to a wide range of culinary applications, both sweet and savory: